 The Room Changed When the Music Started

-Many people in The City Tutors community walked into the Church of St Paul and St Andrew on January 30 without knowing what to expect.
+Many people in The City Tutors community walked into the Church of St. Paul and St. Andrew on January 30 without knowing what to expect.

 After the final applause, people stayed.
-Some watched musicians pack away instruments.
-Others gathered for photos, lingering as if the evening had given them something they wanted to keep.
-That was the experience of the night.
-A serious orchestra performance, shared by a wide cross section of the City Tutors community, and strong enough to give first-time listeners a reference of their own.
+Some watched the musicians pack away their instruments.
+Others gathered for photos, lingering as if the evening had given them something they wanted to hold onto a little longer.

 Next